project-gemmi/gemmi/docs/utils.rst

 `paper by Kuriyan and Weis <https://doi.org/10.1073/pnas.88.7.2773>`_ (1991).
 `Soheilifard et al (2008) <https://doi.org/10.1088/1478-3975/5/2/026008>`_
-got even better results by increasing B-factors at the protein ends, using 13 parameters all together.
+got even better results by increasing B-factors at the protein ends, using 13 parameters altogether.
 This model was named eTLS (e = extended).

 The high effectiveness of the TLS model does not mean that B-factors are dominated by the rigid-body motion.
 As noted by Kuriyan and Weis,